-For example, you may wish to have a contains-vertex? method that tests whether a vertex
+For example, you may wish to have a contains-vertex? method that tests whether a vertex is in the graph, or a get-edges method that retrieves all the edges in the graph.

 Part 2

 After you've written your graph class, use it to implement Dijkstra's algorithm for finding the shortest path between two vertices in your graph.
 If you don't remember Dijkstra's algorithm from 241, here's some pseudocode: